walder/Skynet-IADS/README.md

 Types without a radar (some AAA, Manpads) won't really benefit from the IADS.
 These are better just placed in a mission and handeled by the default AI of DCS.
 This is due to the short range of their weapons.
 By the time the IADS wakes them up, the contact has likely passed their engagement range.
 The strength of the Skynet IADS lies with handling long range systems that operate by radar.

-## Can I add a SAM site in an EW radar role?
-There are two ways to use a SAM site in an EW role:

-You can just add a long range sam search radar unit as an EW radar to the IADS.

-Or you can <a href="#sam-ew">set a boolean value when adding a SAM site</a>.